Rectilinear Planarity of Partial 2-Trees: Rectilinear Planarity Testing of Partial 2-Trees

-{\sf Case $j \neq i$.} Let $\chi(c)$ be the parent node of $\beta(B_j)$; we must restrict to those rectilinear representations of $B_j$ with $c$ on the external face.
+{\sf Case $j \neq i$ ($\beta(B_j)$ is not the root).} Let $\chi(c)$ be the parent node of $\beta(B_j)$; we must restrict to those rectilinear representations of $B_j$ with $c$ on the external face.
 If $\deg(c|B_j)=1$ then $B_j$ is a trivial block and we do not need to impose any constraint for~$B_j$.
 Hence, assume that $\deg(c|B_j) \geq 2$ and let $\beta(B_k)$ be the parent node of $\chi(c)$ in ${\cal T}_{B_i}$.
-We distinguish different types of \emph{external constraints} on $c$, based on the following cases: $(i)$ If $\deg(c)=4$ and $\deg(c|B_k)=\deg(c|B_j)=2$, then we impose an \emph{external reflex-angle constraint} on $c$, which forces $c$ to have a reflex angle on the external face $f$ of any rectilinear representation of $B_j$.
+We distinguish different types of \emph{external constraints} on $c$, based on the following subcases: $(i)$ If $\deg(c)=4$ and $\deg(c|B_k)=\deg(c|B_j)=2$, then we impose an \emph{external reflex-angle constraint} on $c$, which forces $c$ to have a reflex angle on the external face $f$ of any rectilinear representation of $B_j$.
 A rectilinear representation of $B_k$ (if any) will be embedded in $f$. $(ii)$ If $\deg(c)=4$ with $\deg(c|B_k)=1$ (i.e., $B_k$ is a trivial block) and $\deg(c|B_j)=2$, then $B_j$ has a sibling $B_h$, which is a trivial block.
-In this case, we impose an \emph{external non-right-angle constraint} on $c$, which forces $c$ to have an angle larger than $90^\circ$ (i.e., either a flat or a reflex angle) in the external face~$f$; a rectilinear representation of $B_k$ (if any) will be embedded in~$f$, while a rectilinear representation of $B_h$ (if any) will be embedded either in~$f$ (if $c$ has a reflex angle in~$f$) or in the other face of $B_j$ incident to $c$ (if~$c$ has a flat angle in~$f$). $(iii)$ If $\deg(c)=4$ with $\deg(c|B_k)=1$ and $\deg(c|B_j)=3$, we impose an \emph{external flat-angle constraint} on~$c$, which forces $c$ to have its unique flat angle in the external face~$f$; again, a rectilinear representation of $B_k$ (if any) will be embedded in~$f$. $(iv)$ If $\deg(c)=3$ and $\deg(c|B_j)=2$ (which implies $\deg(c|B_k)=1$), we impose an external non-right-angle constraint on $c$, as in case~$(ii)$.
+In this case, we impose an \emph{external non-right-angle constraint} on $c$, which forces $c$ to have an angle larger than $90^\circ$ (i.e., either a flat or a reflex angle) on the external face~$f$; a rectilinear representation of $B_k$ (if any) will be embedded in~$f$, while a rectilinear representation of $B_h$ (if any) will be embedded either in~$f$ (if $c$ has a reflex angle in~$f$) or in the other face of $B_j$ incident to $c$ (if~$c$ has a flat angle in~$f$). $(iii)$ If $\deg(c)=4$ with $\deg(c|B_k)=1$ and $\deg(c|B_j)=3$, we impose an \emph{external flat-angle constraint} on~$c$, which forces $c$ to have its unique flat angle on the external face~$f$; again, a rectilinear representation of $B_k$ (if any) will be embedded in~$f$. $(iv)$ If $\deg(c)=3$ and $\deg(c|B_j)=2$ (which implies $\deg(c|B_k)=1$), we impose an external non-right-angle constraint on $c$, as in case~$(ii)$.
 Observe that, by definition, there is at most one external constraint on $c$ in $B_j$.
 Additionally, for any cutvertex $c' \neq c$ of $B_j$, we impose a reflex-angle constraint on $c'$ when there is exactly one block $B_h$ that shares $c'$ with $B_j$ and $\deg(c'|B_j)=\deg(c'|B_h)=2$.

+\paragraph{Testing algorithm.} We describe how to test in $O(n^2)$ time whether $G$ admits a rectilinear representation with respect to ${\cal T}_{B_i}$, over all $i=1, \dots, q$.
+The test consists of two main phases.